chad-w-cvt/pdo-event-store/README.md

 For Postgres run the script in `scripts/postgres/01_event_streams_table.sql` on your server.

-For Sql Server run the scrip in `scripts/sqlsrv/01_event_streasm_table.sql` on your server.
+For Sql Server run the script in `scripts/sqlsrv/01_event_streasm_table.sql` on your server.

 This will setup the required event streams table.